gaelanlloyd/jekyll-recipes/_recipes/judys-chicken.md

     - Diagonal lattice of tortilla strips
     - Chicken
     - Cover with sauce
-- End with a final layer of latticed tortilla strips.
+- End with a final layer of:
+    - Latticed tortilla strips
+    - Cheese on top
 - Bake at 350 degrees or until casserole is bubbling (about 45 min).